wso2/docs-mi/en/docs/reference/connectors/kafka-connector/setting-up-kafka.md

 To use the Kafka connector, download and install [Apache Kafka](http://kafka.apache.org/downloads.html).
 Before you start configuring Kafka you also need the integration runtime and we refer to that location as `<PRODUCT_HOME>`.

+!!!Note
-> **Note**: The Kafka connector has been tested with the following Kafka versions.
-For all available versions of Kafka that you can download, see https://kafka.apache.org/downloads.
-The recommended Java version is 11.
+    - The Kafka connector has been tested with the Kafka versions listed below.
+    - To access all downloadable versions of Kafka, see the [Kafka documentation](https://kafka.apache.org/downloads).
+    - The recommended version of Java is 11.

 ### a.
 Kafka version 2.8.2
 To configure the Kafka connector with Kafka version 2.8.2, copy the following client libraries from the `<KAFKA_HOME>/lib` directory to the `<MI_HOME>/lib` directory.